 In the United States, the USPAP set of standards has long governed how appraisals are done across the broad range of assets.
 Standards 9 and 10, in particular, cover the valuation and reporting of business valuation results.

 It turns out that both professional standards have enough in common to make valuations that comply with both a real possibility.
-If you value a business in the United States and you expect to present your findings to a group of international investors, be prepared to heed to call for both USPAP and IVS compliance.
+If you value a business in the United States and you expect to present your findings to a group of international investors, be prepared to heed the call for both USPAP and IVS compliance.
 Professional appraisers and valuers, as these practitioners are called outside the US, gain public trust in their work by providing consistent, standards compliant business valuations.

 The good news is the two standards are close enough in their spirit and scope.
 Both define how you should go about developing your opinion of business value.
 Both discuss the format and content of a business valuation report.
 Both require a level of competency and independence on the part of the business appraiser or valuer.
 The main differences are more often than not in the terminology that you can readily address in your appraisal reports.